GilesStrong/lumin/README.md

 ### Future
 The current priority is to get documentation written, tests added, and expand the examples.

-The next step will be try and increase the user base and number of contributors.
+The next step will be to try and increase the user base and number of contributors.
 I'm aiming to achieve this through presentations, tutorials, blog posts, and papers.

 Further improvments will be in the direction of implementing new methods and (HEP-specific) architectures, as well as providing helper functions and data exporters to statistical analysis packages like Combine and PYHF.